Propensity score matching

 In the statistical analysis of observational data, propensity score matching (PSM) is a statistical matching technique that attempts to estimate the effect of a treatment, policy, or other intervention by accounting for the covariates that predict receiving the treatment.
 PSM attempts to reduce the bias due to confounding variables that could be found in an estimate of the treatment effect obtained from simply comparing outcomes among units that received the treatment versus those that did not.

-Paul R. Rosenbaum and Donald Rubin introduced the technique in 1983.
+Paul R. Rosenbaum and Donald Rubin introduced the technique in 1983, defining the propensity score as the conditional probability of a unit (e.g., person, classroom, school) being assigned to the treatment, given a set of observed covariates.

 The possibility of bias arises because a difference in the treatment outcome (such as the average treatment effect) between treated and untreated groups may be caused by a factor that predicts treatment rather than the treatment itself.
 In randomized experiments, the randomization enables unbiased estimation of treatment effects; for each covariate, randomization implies that treatment-groups will be balanced on average, by the law of large numbers.
 Unfortunately, for observational studies, the assignment of treatments to research subjects is typically not random.
 Matching attempts to reduce the treatment assignment bias, and mimic randomization, by creating a sample of units that received the treatment that is comparable on all observed covariates to a sample of units that did not receive the treatment.

 The "propensity" describes how likely a unit is to have been treated, given its covariate values.
 The stronger the confounding of treatment and covariates, and hence the stronger the bias in the analysis of the naive treatment effect, the better the covariates predict whether a unit is treated or not.
 By having units with similar propensity scores in both treatment and control, such confounding is reduced.

 For example, one may be interested to know the consequences of smoking.
 An observational study is required since it is unethical to randomly assign people to the treatment 'smoking.'
 The treatment effect estimated by simply comparing those who smoked to those who did not smoke would be biased by any factors that predict smoking (e.g.: gender and age).
 PSM attempts to control for these biases by making the groups receiving treatment and not-treatment comparable with respect to the control variables.